 Growing up, we didn’t have much.
 My mom died when I was very young, and my dad raised three young girls on his own.
 Our meals were simple and predictable, but they were always delicious.
-He was a great cook, and his tuna pasta salad was something I always looked forward to.
-This high-protein, easy tuna pasta salad recipe reminds me of him.
+He was a great cook, and I loved his tuna casserole.
+This isn’t a casserole, but it always reminds me of him.

 Easy Tuna Pasta Salad

-Using staples most of us already have, tuna pasta salad is one of my favorite pantry recipes.
+Using staples most of us already have, this easy tuna pasta salad is one of my favorite pantry recipes.

 - Pasta.
 Protein pasta alone adds forty grams of protein!
 Use whatever brand you like.

 - Tuna.
 I use albacore tuna in water.
-Tuna and oil can be a little heavy and a lot of calories.
+Tuna and oil can be a little heavy and high in calories.

 - Eggs.
 I adore tuna pasta salad with eggs, and they add extra protein to the dish.

 - Beans.
-Cannellini beans are creamy buttery and add additional protein.
+Cannellini beans are creamy and buttery, adding additional protein.

-Pro tip: You’ll notice in the written recipe that I don’t include a salt measurement.
+Note.
+You’ll notice that I don’t include a salt measurement.
 This is because cottage cheese is inherently salty.
-Depending on the brand of tuna you use, it can also contain quite a bit of sodium.
+Depending on the brand of tuna you use, it can also contain a significant amount of sodium.
 I recommend waiting until the very end to taste and adjust the salt!

 How To Make Easy Tuna Pasta Salad

-Pro tip: When cooking pasta for pasta salad, you don’t want it to be al dente.
-Have you ever eaten leftover cold pasta salad, and the pasta seemed a bit undercooked or hard?
-That’s probably because it was cooked al dente, and pasta will firm up as it cools.
-This is even more important if you make the pasta salad in advance or plan on chilling it before serving it!
+- When cooking pasta for pasta salad, cook it thoroughly.
+You don’t want it to be al dente.
+Have you ever eaten leftover pasta salad and found the pasta to be a bit undercooked or brittle?
+That’s because pasta will firm up as it cools.
+This is a rare instance where you actually don’t want to start with al dente pasta.

 - Store in a covered container for up to four days.
 I don’t recommend freezing pasta salad.

-- The variations in pasta salad are endless.
-Celery, bell peppers, radish, olives, and red onion would all be delicious!
+- For additional texture and fiber, adding celery, bell peppers, and red onion would be delicious!

 - A generous squeeze of lemon would brighten up the whole dish, and I would’ve added it if I had it.

-- I recommend waiting until the dish is completely done before adding salt.
-Cottage cheese is inherently salty and varies significantly from brand to brand.
-Tuna is also salty.
+I recommend waiting until the dish is completely done before adding salt.
+Cottage cheese is inherently salty, and so is tuna.
 Wait until you’ve mixed everything before adding salt.
 If you’re making this in advance, wait until just before serving to salt, as the flavors will develop and change in the refrigerator.

 Products + Equipment Used in This Recipe